Valentine's Day (The Office): Production

+The film-within-a-TV-episode "The Faces of Scranton" was written to use "With or Without You" as background music.
+After the writers found out that the rights for the song's use were extremely expensive, they tried a number of other, less costly songs, but could not find one which was as funny in the scene.
+They were pleasantly surprised when the studio approved the expense of using "With or Without You".
+Michael having the requested branch info was not originally part of the episode, but this short scene was added in because the show's producers felt it was implausible that Michael would not be fired if he presented a sentimental film in lieu of a financial report requested by his superiors.

 The Season Two DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael handing out plastic roses, Michael choosing the most attractive part of a woman, Creed calling everybody "Ace", Michael meeting Devon in New York, the Vance Refrigeration employees getting into a fistfight, Michael wondering why his meeting is on Valentine's Day, Jim learning that Dwight has a girlfriend, and Kevin learning that his fiancée has returned to town.
+Notable cut scenes include Michael handing out plastic roses to the female staff of the Scranton branch, Michael choosing the most attractive part of a woman, Creed calling Oscar "Ace", Michael meeting Devon in New York, the Vance Refrigeration employees getting into a slapping fight, Michael wondering why his meeting is on Valentine's Day, Jim learning that Dwight has a girlfriend, and Kevin learning that his fiancée has returned to town.

 Cultural references

 Michael notes that New York is the "city so nice they named it twice".
 He then proceeds to explain that the other name is Manhattan, failing to realize the limerick refers to the city of New York, which also lies in the state of New York.
 Later, he eats pizza at a Sbarro restaurant, a chain restaurant, but calls it his "favorite New York pizza joint".
 At Rockefeller Center, Michael thinks he sees Tina Fey, but it turns out to be a random person.
 Unbeknownst to Michael, Conan O'Brien walks past him.
 Near the end of the episode, Michael is posing in front of a Broadway sign for Fiddler on the Roof, and he says "Oy, vey!
 Schmear!" in a Yiddish accent.
 Michael's "Faces of Scranton" video plays over "With or Without You" by the Irish rock band U2.
 Michael later quotes a line from the 1980 comedy film Airplane! when he talks to Jan: "Don't call me Shirley".

 When preparing to enter the Dunder Mifflin office for his presentation, Michael is seen sitting by the fountain in front of the tower at 1251 Sixth Avenue, directly across the street from Rockefeller Center.
 He gets up and walks toward the street, then is seen speaking to the camera in the lobby of the Simon & Schuster building at 1230 6th Avenue, indicating that Dunder Mifflin corporate has offices in that building.